slrlwtb2/RandomBoxWebApplication/README.md

 **How to use the demo website:**
-This website serves as an Front-end(using JavaScript) and fetch this API  : [RandomBoxAPI](https://github.com/slrlwtb2/RandomBoxAPI)
+This website serves as an Front-end(using JavaScript) to fetch this API  : [RandomBoxAPI](https://github.com/slrlwtb2/RandomBoxAPI)

 -**Discover treasures we have and uncover their rareness**
 - Register and Login in to website